Photo by Amy Farber

 — Catharine R. Stimpson, Professor and Dean Emerita, New York University

 Tahneer Oksman (she/her) is a writer, teacher, and scholar.
-Her interests revolve around comics and visual narrative; feminist literature; memoir studies; contemporary Jewish American literature; cultural criticism; grief studies; and writing studies, including media and digital literacies.
+Her interests revolve around Memoir Studies; Comics & Visual Culture; Literary Journalism; Contemporary Jewish American Literature; Feminist Literature & Theory; and Writing Studies, including Digital and Transmedia Literacies.
 Tahneer is Associate Professor in the Department of Writing, Literature, and Language, with a joint appointment in the Department of Communication and Media Arts at Marymount Manhattan College in New York City, where she teaches classes in writing, literature and comics, and journalism.
 She regularly delivers talks for academic and public audiences on her topics of interest.